Peak Ace is an award-winning, Berlin-based performance marketing agency with over 100 staff serving more than 20 languages.

 After 12 months of fixing the many initial SEO relevant problems and focusing the domain towards the most important clusters, Peak Ace is now working on expanding the domain as part of the second phase of optimization initiatives.

 Beside other things, Peak Ace is planning to further reduce unnecessary URLs to improve URL management, improve the internal linking prioritization, make desktop and mobile experiences consistent and reduce the mobile content mismatch.

 DeepCrawl will continue to be a core tool utilized by Andor and the Peak Ace team for monitoring and validation purposes.

 Here at Peak Ace, we use DeepCrawl on a daily basis and it has been our go-to software for years now.
 Personally speaking, DeepCrawl has helped me so often when auditing websites – it is definitely one tool I wouldn’t want to be without.

 Find out how you can boost your traffic from organic search

 Do you want to boost traffic and revenue like Peak Ace does for their clients?
-Then you need to get started with our free trial, which will help highlight and fix your site’s technical issues.
+Get started with DeepCrawl, now to discover and fix your site’s technical issues.